ompatel22/Elev8-Backend/README.md

 # Elev8 - Backend

 Elev8 is a dynamic digital platform designed to empower students by providing a unified ecosystem for academic collaboration, hackathon exploration, and community learning.
-This repository contains the source code for the backend API, built with Spring Boot and MongoDB.
+This repository contains the source code for the backend APIs, built with Spring Boot and MongoDB.

 ## ✨ Key Features